-1. Conservation International (CI) was accredited as a Global Environment Facility (GEF) Project Agency in November 2013.
-As part of the accreditation process, the CI-GEF Project Agency was required to articulate its monitoring and evaluation policy.
-The CI-GEF Project Agency Monitoring and Evaluation Policy was developed as part of the recommendations from the GEF Accreditation Panel and aligns with the GEF's Monitoring and Evaluation Policy.
-As a Project Agency, CI will have a new role with increased responsibility and accountability within the GEF partnership.
-Initially, this willonly involve conducting project-level evaluations for all GEF-funded projects.
+Conservation International (CI) was accredited as a Global Environment Facility (GEF) Project Agency in November 2013.
+As part of the accreditation process, the CI-GEF Project Agency was required to articulate its monitoring and evaluation policy.1 Given the change in GEF policies on Monitoring1 and Evaluation2, the policies on Monitoring and Evaluation have been separated into two distinct policies.

 II.
-SCOPE AND PURPOSE OF THE CI-GEF PROJECT AGENCY MONITORING AND EVALUATION POLICY
+SCOPE AND PURPOSE OF THE CI-GEF PROJECT AGENCY EVALUATION POLICY